 Without ever open projector Marantz (famous for the quality of their construction), the best sealed optical who have fallen in our perception in DLP projector is Sharp Z12000/Z21000, who possess except sealed optical engine and sealed colour wheel.

 In the following photo you see the color wheel a sharp in direct comparison with an Optoma

-You don’t need to be a “specialist” to understand that the wheel of Optoma in a few hundred hours will definitely needs cleaning, while sharp’s maybe ever (I say maybe never, because opening a Z12000 9 years noticed that the wheel had no dust, how could such a seal …).
+You don’t need to be a “specialist” to understand that the wheel of Optoma in a few hundred hours will definitely needs cleaning, while sharp’s maybe ever (I say maybe never, because opening a Z12000 9 years old and noticed that the wheel had no dust, how could such a seal …).

 Imagine something similar to optical engine … following a comparison of sharp optical engine with a BenQ W6000/7000.

 In optical Sharp machine nor the exterior light does not switch inside the ….

 BenQ’s optical engine is quite “open” and the entrance of light and other individual other places as you see …

 Them as far as sealed and non-sealed (or imisfragismena) visually.
 As you understand it is really crucial for the manufacturing of optical engine to DLP projectors on the behavior of dust in projector issues over time.